How to Organise An ‘Invite a Friend to Church’ Sunday

 See also:

-2. Have a Big Build Up
+2. Have A Big Build Up

 Building momentum means increasing the faith level of your church members and getting them excited about what your church is doing and where you’re going together.